dogweather/forkful/content/en/go/getting-started/starting-a-new-project.md

   \ it with the necessary Go modules.
 Programmers do this to organize code,\u2026"
 lastmod: '2024-03-13T22:44:59.631734-06:00'
 model: gpt-4-0125-preview
-summary: "Starting a new project in Go involves setting up a workspace and initializing\
-  \ it with the necessary Go modules.
-Programmers do this to organize code,\u2026"
+summary: Starting a new project in Go involves setting up a workspace and initializing it with the necessary Go modules.
 title: Starting a new project
 weight: 1
 ---